deer scaping on tree and damaging bark

 Animal Repellents and Plant Protection

 We all love animals but sometimes they go where we don’t want them to or damage our landscapes and gardens.
 They can chew, eat, scratch, and damage plants throughout the year.
 When animals get hungry, they may not spare much.
 Protecting your plant investment is about protecting them from extensive damage that will severely stress or kill your plant.
 If you end up with a few bites are scratches, luckily your plants will be fine and will heal.
-Very rarely do you see an unscathed plant in nature.
-They are tough and want to survive.

 First we will look at what animal damage looks like so you know what you’re dealing with if you see it.